fabrice55/coCareer-React-js/coCareer_app/frontend/README.md

 # coCareer Frontend
 This is the frontend part of the coCareer project.
 The frontend is built with React and Vite.

+## Vercel URL

+The frontend is deployed on Vercel.
+You can access it [here](https://co-career.vercel.app/).

 ## Prerequisites
 - Node.js
 - npm